Jon Hopkins

 In Camera

 Growing up with electronic music in the 90s, it was inevitable that you would spend your time [and money] with Warp.
 This was the entry point for most notable electronic artists of the day, from Aphex Twin to Autechre, Squarepusher, Boards of Canada, Plaid, and, of course, Chris Clark.
 Although coming onto the scene in the early 2000s, Clark managed to captivate our minds with his particular aesthetic of gritty textures and lush melodies, blending the visceral and dynamic elements of IDM and techno with experimental and organic sounds of emotional electronica.
 I say all this because, at this point, it doesn’t matter what Chris Clark creates – I will always listen to it, and for one reason or another, I will always love it.
 In the late 2000s, Clark entered into film scoring, the most notable of these soundtracks being Daniel Isn’t Real (2019), followed by Playground in a Lake (2021), for which I premiered a video titled “Citrus“.
 His latest album, In Camera, is the expanded version of the original score he composed for Naqqash Khalid’s award-winning debut feature film by the same name.
-Following Clark’s musings, you can expect a continuation of his sound, vocals and all, following last year’s Sus Dog.
+If you’re a fan of Clark’s output, you can expect a continuation of his sound, vocals and all, following last year’s Sus Dog.
 “Using my vocals but abstracted in a way that tonally matched the film was the most unique challenge,” says Clark about this album.”
 And you, folks, know how I feel about vocals in my music.
 And yet, with Clark, like with all his releases [especially Sus Dog, which featured Thom Yorke as an executive producer], they somehow all fit in, being yet another instrument in the exquisitely layered sonic palette.
 “The record has a very distinct colour/feel,” Clark continues in the press release, “it’s drenched in muted joy/dark euphoria.”
 And all of it is blissfully delicious.
 There’s still a limited edition green vinyl available on Bandcamp if you hurry up.

 µ-Ziq